-You can use the Jenkins HTML publisher plugin to publish the code coverage reports if execution is done by Jenkins.
+You can use the Jenkins HTML publisher plugin to publish the code coverage reports if the execution is done by Jenkins.

 • Full Packages View - Represent elements under the corresponding Packages and Service namespace.
-This View provides detailed coverage analysis of the flow steps and map actions of all the individual service(s) under test in the test suite.
+This View provides a detailed coverage analysis of the flow steps and map actions of all the individual service(s) under test in the test suite.

 • Execution Model View - Represent elements based on invocation hierarchy.
 This View provides individual test coverage analysis of the flow steps and map actions of the individual service(s) involved in the test case.

 • Service Level View - Represent only Invoked Services as elements under corresponding Packages.
 This view provides the coverage analysis of only the services invoked during the test case or test suite execution.
 This would be primarily be interested to developers.